Frequently Asked Questions

 Can a couple in a relationship or married do the program together?

-The homes of TROM are set up to serve as all-male or all-female residents.
+The homes of TROM are set up to serve all-male or all-female residents.
 The program is designed to encourage personal growth and transformation, which has a higher rate of success when the participant is not spending their time focusing on someone else.
-If you have any questions about this, feel free to contact us and ask!
+If you have any questions about this, feel free to contact us.

 Can a family member fill out the required application for an applicant?

 We strongly discourage this.
-It is important for us to see the applicant is invested in their own positive transition, and to hear their personal testimony in their own words.
+It is important for us to see the applicant is invested in their own positive transition, and to hear their personal testimony with Christ in their own words.

 Will Texas Reach Out save someone's spot if there is a delay in their release?